5 new COVID-19 cases in Southeast Idaho - Local News 8

 5 new COVID-19 cases in Southeast Idaho

-SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed five new cases of COVID-19 in southeast Idaho.
+SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has five new confirmed cases.

-There are two new cases in Bannock County, two in Bingham County and one in Franklin County.
+There are four new cases in Bannock County and one in Franklin County.

 SIPH will continue to monitor the situation closely and is working with the Idaho Department of Health and Welfare, city and county leaders, schools, emergency management, healthcare providers, and our community at large to help prevent the spread of this virus.